vmware-tanzu/application-accelerator-samples/java-rest-service/DATABASE.md

 [local]

-> Note: If you start the application locally please be sure that `local` profile is active.

 ## Using PostgreSQL as the database with Tanzu Application Platform (TAP)

 Using the `config/workload.yaml` it is possible to build, test and deploy this application onto a